-Deals with current topics in religious studies not covered in other courses.
+RST 112 Introduction to the New Testament3 cr. hrs.
+A study of Christian scriptures from a historical viewpoint with emphasis on literary genres in the Bible and the relationship to Western culture.
+Students enrolled in this course may not enroll in RST 101.
+IAI: H5 901 RST 175 Foundational Religious Texts3 cr. hrs.
+The humanistic study of the foundational documents of Judaism, Christianity, and Islam.
+Course looks at the Hebrew Bible, the New Testament, and the Qur'an, as well as secondary sacred texts that are used by each tradition to explain the meaning of these primary texts.
+IAI: H5 901 RST 195 Special Topics in Religious Studiesvariable 1-4 cr. hrs.
+Prerequisite: Consent of department Deals with current topics in religious studies not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topics to be listed on student's permanent academic record.

-RST 295 Advanced Special Topics in Religious Studies.....variable 1-4 cr. hrs.

-Deals with current topics in religious studies not covered in other courses.
+RST 295 Advanced Special Topics in Religious Studiesvariable 1-4 cr. hrs.
+Prerequisite: Consent of department Deals with current topics in religious studies not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topics to be listed on student's permanent academic record.

-SCIENCE

-including examination of geological formation processes and our impact on the environment.
+SCIENCE SCI 100 Environmental Geology4 cr. hrs.
+An introductory study of forces that continually shape the surface of the earth, including examination of geological formation processes and our impact on the environment.
 3 lecture hours, 2 lab hours.
-IAI: P1 905L

-SCI 105 Weather and Climate4 cr. hrs.
+IAI: P1 905L SCI 105 Weather and Climate 4 cr. hrs.
 An elementary survey of the properties of the atmosphere and the principles that govern weather and climate change.
 Real-time weather data will be used to predict weather and historical data archives to study climate.
-3 lecture hours, 2 lab hours

-SCI 195 Special Topics in Science.....variable 1-4 cr. hrs.

-Deals with current topics in science not covered in other courses.
+3 lecture hours, 2 lab hours SCI 195 Special Topics in Sciencevariable 1-4 cr. hrs.
+Prerequisite: Consent of department Deals with current topics in science not covered in other courses.
 Topics will vary with needs, interests, and goals of the student and instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topics to be listed on student's permanent academic record.
+SCI 295 Advanced Special Topics in Science not enroll in RST 101.
+IAI: H5 901